- University Scholars - Honors

 The Gender and Diversity Studies (GDST) Minor is an 18-hour interdisciplinary minor open to all undergraduates and compatible with any major.
 The minor acquaints students with scholarship on gender and diversity in their broadest, most inclusive sense.
 Courses in the minor facilitate the development of the students' critical thinking skills, knowledge base, and intellectual frameworks for analyzing and exploring the nature of diversity including socioeconomic, political, psychological, and cultural experiences and positions between and among individuals and groups defined by gender, race, sexual orientation, ethnicity, socioeconomic class, age, religious beliefs, and physical/mental abilities.
 Students in the minor examine the individual and collective experiences of traditionally disenfranchised as well as privileged social groups, investigating the conceptual roots of identity as well as similarities and differences among them.
 At least one upper level course from an approved list is required as well as five additional electives, many of which are also University core courses.
 For more information, contact or Brent Blair (513-745-4898) or visit the Online University Catalog.

 The Jewish Studies minor is a 15-hour interdisciplinary program supported by Xavier faculty in the departments of Classics, English, History, Theology, and Philosophy.
 In addition, a unique partnership with Hebrew Union College enables students to take courses at Xavier taught by the faculty of Hebrew Union College, the leading institute for the study of Reform Judaism in the world.
 The minor can enhance majors and professional preparation in multiple fields, including English, health care, history, law, philosophy, political science, and theology.
 Students who complete the minor will gain: 1) a multi-faceted understanding of Jewish civilization, history, culture, and religion; 2) the experience of deep engagement with secular and religious Jewish texts; 3) an understanding of historical and contemporary relations between Jews and Christians and the effects of this history on Jewish and Christian memory and identity; 4) an experience of the Jewish world from multiple disciplinary perspectives.
-Opportunities in the minor for community-engaged and experiential learning include a seminar in Israel in early January and a 3-credit history internship at the Center for Holocaust and Humanity Education.
+Opportunities in the minor for community-engaged and experiential learning include a seminar in Israel in early January.
 For more information, contact Christine Thomas (513-745-2884) or visit the Online University Catalog.

 The Latin American Studies minor is an 18-hour interdisciplinary program housed in the Department of Modern Languages and available to all Xavier undergraduates and compatible with any major.
 It is designed to help students achieve an advanced level of ability in the Spanish language and cultural competency in Latin America.
 Retroactive and/or substitute credit is available for students who meet certain criteria.
 In addition to the entry course offered only in the fall semester, the minor requires one course each in Spanish language development, Latin American literature, Theology (as approved), Latin American History or Political Science (as approved) and one elective.
 Many of the courses can be completed within the University core or related major.
 For more information, contact Natalia Jacovkis, Program Director (513-745-3136) or visit the Online University Catalog.